Top Python libraries of 2020

 Top 10 Python libraries of 2016

+Update December 2019: The edition with the top Python libraries 2019 has been published here.
 Last year, we did a recap with what we thought were the best Python libraries of 2015, which was widely shared within the Python community (see post in r/Python).
 A year has gone by, and again it is time to give due credit for the awesome work that has been done by the open source community this year.
-Again, we try to avoid most established choices such as Django, Flask, etc.

 Scalable infrastructure in AWS (Part I)